The public and private faith of Hillary Clinton

 Christians aren't supposed to sit quietly in church, hoping to get into heaven, Jones taught; they're supposed to build the kingdom of God on earth.

 That idea lies deep in the DNA of the Methodist movement, historians say.
-The early Methodists in 17th century England earned their name because they were methodical and disciplined about their duties toward God and to their fellow man.
+The early Methodists in 17th-century England earned their name because they were methodical and disciplined about their duties toward God and to their fellow man.
 John Wesley, founder of Methodism, preached that Christians should practice not only personal holiness but also a "social holiness."

 "Methodists have always had a strong sense of social purpose," said David Hempton, dean of Harvard Divinity School and an expert in early Methodist history.
 They advocated against slavery, corruption, public drinking, animal abuse, popular sports and ostentatious displays of wealth.
 They visited prisoners and the sick, educated children and gave their extra earnings to charity.